rei/rei-cedar-docs/docs/components/image/README.md

 ## Performance

-For internal applications with large images or images that would benefit from changes due to platform or breakpoint, use lazy load properties to integrate with the [rei-lazy-image-loader project](https://git.rei.com/projects/FEDPACK/repos/rei-lazy-image-loader/browse).
+For internal applications with large images or images that would benefit from changes due to platform or breakpoint, use the `loading="lazy"` property to lazy load the images.
+The `srcset` and `sizes` properties can also be used to load the optimal image size for the user's screen.
+CdrImg supports any attribute that a native `img` element accepts, see the [MDN img docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) for more information on the `loading`, `srcset`, `sizes`, and other properties.

 </cdr-doc-table-of-contents-shell>